 “And now for something completely different.”

 In 1990 McTaggart became the General Manager at Rumor’s Restaurant and Comedy Club making his stand-up comedy debut.
-The iconic Budd Friedman, from A&E’s Evening at the Improv, named Rumor’s Comedy Club of the Year in 1993.
-After six years everyone was relieved when Scot left stand-up comedy to open fusion grill.
+The iconic Budd Friedman, from A&E’s Evening at the Improv, named Rumor’s, Comedy Club of the Year in 1993.

 In 2011, fusion grill was listed as One of “Canada’s Top 10 Restaurants” in the Globe and Mail.
 The National Post calls fusion grill Winnipeg’s “Best Place to Eat.”
-Scot is most proud of his Edna Award, presented by Cuisine Canada in 2006, “Recognizing Lifetime Achievement in the Canadian Culinary Landscape.”
-In February 2015 the Manitoba Food Producers Association, now Food & Beverage Manitoba, honoured fusion grill with a TASTE Award for 2015 Local Favourite Restaurant.
+Scot is most proud of his Edna Award, presented by Cuisine Canada, “Recognizing Lifetime Achievement in the Canadian Culinary Landscape.”
+In February 2017 Food & Beverage Manitoba, honoured fusion grill with a TASTE Award for Local Favourite Restaurant.
 In August 2016 the Winnipeg Free Press gave fusion grill a 5 Star “Best of Winnipeg” readers choice award.

-Scot is proud to be on the Board of Directors for Restaurants Canada formerly the Canadian Restaurant and Foodservices Association. ” I’m looking forward to the challenges ahead and working with some really tremendous industry people.”
+Scot is proud to be on the Board of Directors for Restaurants Canada formerly the Canadian Restaurant and Foodservices Association. ” I love the food service industry and appreciate the opportunity to give back.”

 chef Lorna Murdoch

 “Knowing what to cook is just as important as knowing how to cook.”